-According to the findings, there will be some capacity deficiencies as a result of future year total traffic.
-The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
-The recommendations stated in the no-build condition are also applicable to the build condition.
+According to the findings, there will be no capacity deficiencies as a result of future year total traffic.
+The transportation consultant has made recommendations, pertaining to the driveway geometries, in order to upgrade the existing level of service.

-Huff Road at Fairmont Avenue
+Huff Road at Driveway 1